 Employees like to be heard and to be engaged.
 Great leaders ensure to keep their employees "in the know".
-Effective communication is foundational.
-While Baby Boomers may appreciate in-person meetings and formal memos, Millennials and Gen Z thrive on quick, real-time, digital communication.
-Creating a culture that values clear, respectful, and adaptable communication ensures no one feels left out.
+Effective communication included are more likely to remain loyal to their employer is foundational.
+While Baby Boomers may appreciate in-person Organizational Agility: A workforce that leverages the experience meetings and formal memos, Millennials and Gen Z thrive on quick, real-time, digital communication.
+Creating a culture that of all generations is better equipped to navigate industry values clear, respectful, and adaptable communication ensures disruptions no one feels left out.